Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 Figure~\ref{fig:hrd} shows the Hertzsprung-Russell (H-R) diagram for SDSS1133 in 2014 (non-outbursting phase) and 2019 (outbursting phase), compared with known S~Dor-type LBVs and giant eruption LBVs taken from \citet{res12}.
 The luminosity and temperature of SDSS1133 are obtained from the black body fitting without any host galaxy extinction corrections, described in Section~\ref{sec:BBmodel_fitting}.
 Normal S Dor-type LBV eruptions are characterized by transitions from a hot quiescent state in the S Dor instability strip (late O type or early B type) to cool state as an F-type supergiant with $T \sim 7000-8000$~K, as shown in Figure~\ref{fig:hrd} \citep[e.g.,][]{hum94,smi11c,wei20}.
 On the other hand, giant eruptions or $\eta$ Carinae analogs distribute over the H-R diagram, typically above the empirical \cite{hum79} (HD) limit \citep[e.g.,][]{dav20}.
 The HD-limit is interpreted as the Eddington limit for massive stars, thus the giant eruption LBVs are considered to be in an unstable super-Eddington state \citep[e.g.,][]{smi06,smi14}.

 SDSS1133 locates well above the HD limit in the H-R diagram even in its relatively faint phase in 2014, placing it in the parameter space consistent with other giant eruption LBVs \citep[e.g.,][]{dav20}.
-This means that SDSS1133 remains to be in an eruption phase at least since 1950, , resembling the decades-long 19th century Great Eruption of $\eta$ Carinae \citep[Figure~\ref{fig:historic_lightcurve};][]{smi11b}.
+This indicates that SDSS1133 remains to be in an eruption phase at least since 1950, resembling the decades-long 19th century Great Eruption of $\eta$ Carinae \citep[Figure~\ref{fig:historic_lightcurve};][]{smi11b}.

-It is suggested that the giant eruption LBVs may be subdivided into two classes; 'hot LBV' subclasses exemplified by the SN impostor SN 2009ip, and 'cool LBVs' exemplified by UGC 2773-OT \citep[e.g.,][]{smi10,fol11,smi13,war20}.
+It is suggested that the giant eruption LBVs may be subdivided into two classes; `hot LBV' subclasses exemplified by the SN impostors SN 2009ip and SN 2000ch, and `cool LBVs' exemplified by UGC 2773-OT \citep[e.g.,][]{pas10,smi10,fol11,smi11,smi13,war21}.
 The hot LBVs have high temperature of $>10,000$~K, high luminosity, and broad line profiles, while the cool LBVs have cooler $7,000-8,000$~K spectra of F-type supergiants superposed with narrower emission/absorption features \citep[Figure~\ref{fig:hrd}; e.g.,][]{smi10}.
-From Figure~\ref{fig:hrd}, we conclude SDSS1133 resembles SN~2009ip's precursor (pre-SN) eruption, and thus belongs to the hot LBV subclass.
+SDSS1133 resembles SN 2009ip’s precursor (pre-SN) eruption (Figure~\ref{fig:hrd}), and thus belongs to the hot LBV subclass.
 Combined with the other observational evidence (high velocity P-Cygni profile and X-ray emission; Sections~\ref{sec:broad_pcygni} and \ref{sec:broadlines}), we can speculate \citep[as pointed out by][]{smi10} that the hot LBVs (including SDSS1133) may be powered by ejecta-CSM or ejecta-ejecta interactions by a large fraction, while the cool LBVs are dominated by the photospheric emission of opaque radiation-driven outflows \citep[e.g.,][and references therein]{dav20}.